Jeffrey D. Karpf’s practice focuses on corporate and financial transactions and matters.

-Has advised in numerous IPOs, including those of OneConnect, ProSight Global, Luckin Coffee, Pinterest, Tradeweb, Cushman & Wakefield, LINE, Santander Consumer USA, RigNet, Primerica, rue21, Lumber Liquidators, Sucampo Pharmaceuticals, J.Crew, Williams Scotsman International, and Travelers Property Casualty.
-Also acted as counsel in the dual-track IPO and sale process for Bausch & Lomb, Biomet, OneMain, Petco, Triton Container, and United Guaranty.
+Has advised in numerous IPOs, including those of Enact Holdings, OneConnect, ProSight Global, Pinterest, Tradeweb, Cushman & Wakefield, LINE, Santander Consumer USA, RigNet, Primerica, rue21, Lumber Liquidators, Sucampo Pharmaceuticals, J.Crew, Williams Scotsman International, and Travelers Property Casualty.
+Also acted as counsel in the dual-track IPO and sale process for Bausch & Lomb, Biomet, Leonardo DRS, OneMain, Petco, Triton Container, and United Guaranty.

 Allergan in its $30 billion bond/equity offerings, the largest ever acquisition financing and second-largest bond offering in history.

 The underwriters in a series of transactions that enabled American International Group (AIG) to re-access the capital markets, including AIG’s “re-IPO” in May 2011 and the largest secondary equity offering in U.S. history in September 2012.
-The firm’s role in the re-IPO was distinguished as a standout for finance by the Financial Times’ U.S. Innovative Lawyers Report in 2011, and the secondary offering was named, “North America Equity Issuance of the Year,” by International Financing Review in 2013.
+The firm’s role in the re-IPO was distinguished as a standout for finance by the Financial Times’ U.S. Innovative Lawyers Report, and the secondary offering was named, “North America Equity Issuance of the Year,” by International Financing Review.

-Represents numerous issuers on securities offering, disclosure, and corporate governance matters, including Allergan, Citigroup, Cushman & Wakefield, Google/Alphabet, International Seaways, JELD-WEN, Ontario Teachers’ Pension Plan Board, Pinterest, Verizon, and Whirlpool.
+Represents numerous issuers on securities offering, disclosure, and corporate governance matters, including Broadcom, Citigroup, Compass Minerals, Cushman & Wakefield, Google/Alphabet, International Seaways, JELD-WEN, Ontario Teachers’ Pension Plan Board, Pinterest, Verizon, and Whirlpool.

-Designated underwriters counsel for numerous issuers, including AIG, Asian Development Bank, Citigroup Global Markets, Zions Bancorporation, Hershey, Southern California Edison, and Enterprise Rent-A-Car, Franklin Resources, General Electric, Hershey, and Zions Bancorporation.
+Designated underwriters counsel for numerous issuers, including AIG, AJ Gallagher, Asian Development Bank, Citigroup Global Markets, Corebridge, Edison International/Southern California Edison, Enterprise Rent-A-Car, Franklin Resources, General Electric, Hershey, and Zions Bancorporation.

 “SEC Maintains the Status Quo on Climate Change Disclosures” (January 31, 2020)